 Linda Koehler, PhD, PT, CLT-LANA, was awarded funding from the Randy Shaver Cancer Research and Community Fund.
 The project will provide access to lymphedema evaluation tools to multiple sites throughout Minnesota and foster a collaborative environment to implement future cancer research.
 The evaluation tools have the ability to detect early onset of lymphedema which could prevent the progression and potentially reverse the onset of lymphedema.
 It's a collaborative project between the Masonic Cancer Center, U of M Foundation, Fairview Rehabilitation Services, University of Minnesota Physicians, and our department/division

-Bernadette Gillick, PhD, MSPT, PT, was recently invited to join President Kaler for a legislative press conference to share the impact of MnDRIVE funding in supporting research at the University of Minnesota.
+Bernadette Gillick, PhD, MSPT, PT, was invited to join President Kaler for a legislative press conference to share the impact of MnDRIVE funding in supporting research at the University of Minnesota.
 (Watch Video).